 Hate crimes are not considered distinct offenses but are crimes (such as assault or vandalism) motivated by the suspect's bias.
 Most hate crimes are counted in the crime statistics in this brochure.
 The exceptions are simple assault, intimidation, larceny, vandalism and other crimes that involve bodily injury that are not included in the required reporting categories but are reported separately as hate crimes.
-Starting in 2014, crimes motivated by prejudice against a victim's national origin and crimes motivated by prejudice against a victim's national origin and crimes motivated by prejudice against a victim's national origin.
+Starting in 2014, crimes motivated by prejudice against a victim's national origin and crimes motivated by prejudice against a victim's gender identity are also reported as hate crimes.